 All the engine features are implemented using cross-platform APIs and are expected to be compatible with all the platforms Unity can target.

 The following platforms were tested for compatibility and are officially supported by us:

-- Standalone: PC, Mac, Linux
+- Standalone: Windows, Mac, Linux

 # Render Pipelines